-Finite Scheduling provides a realistic assessment of your shop floor and recognizes actual (finite) plant capacity limits in real time.
 Finite scheduling is at the heart of Epicor ERP software.
-It automatically takes into account material constraints, BOM complexity, WIP processes, tooling conflicts and priority orders, while simultaneously evaluating the resources required to meet demand and allow for unplanned events.
+Finite Scheduling provides a realistic assessment of your shop floor and recognizes actual (finite) plant capacity limits in real-time.
+It automatically considers material constraints, BOM complexity, WIP processes, tooling conflicts, and priority orders while simultaneously evaluating the resources required to meet demand and allow unplanned events.

-Moreover, if machines break down, if materials become scarce, or if workers are absent, those blocks of time may shift on a regular basis.
+Moreover, if machines break down, materials become scarce, or workers are absent, those blocks of time may shift regularly.

-Lastly, finite scheduling is the only function in Epicor ERP software which no human is capable of replicating, while most other modules could be replaced by a human with an Excel spreadsheet.
+Lastly, finite scheduling is the only function in Epicor ERP software that no human can replicate, while a human could replace most other modules with an Excel spreadsheet.

 So, what benefits does finite scheduling bring to your company and your customers?